donghakang/Ray-Tracing/3. Triangles (Texture Mapping, Parallel Projection)/README/README.md

 ```bash
 make
 ```
 Once it compiles, compiler generates the object file called **kangx637**.
-To run the program.
+To run the program, type ./kangx637 in terminal.
-Also, you can have one input file here.
-Followed by ./kangx637.
+Also, one input file is required.
 ```bash
 ./kangx637 <input.txt>
 ```